nginx/agent/site/content/installation-upgrade/uninstall.md

    sudo systemctl stop nginx-agent
    ```

-2. To uninstall NGINX agent, run the following command:
+1. To uninstall NGINX agent, run the following command:

    ```bash
    sudo yum remove nginx-agent
    ```

-### Uninstalling NGINX Agent on FreeBSD
+### Uninstall NGINX Agent on FreeBSD

 Complete the following steps on each host where you've installed NGINX agent: